jean-acsas/pwa-demo/README.md

-This is a showcase of a basic PWA as well as some background and instruction to build one yourself.
-Check out the live demo [here](https://pwa-dem0.netlify.app)
+This is a showcase of a basic Progressive Web App (PWA) as well as some background info and instructions on how to build one yourself.
+Check out the live demo [here](https://pwa-dem0.netlify.app).

 # Build a PWA yourself